 Other 81.
-Did you interview VOLUNTEERS who Yes may have contact with inmates/ residents/detainees in this facility?
-No No 82.
-Did you interview CONTRACTORS Yes who may have contact with inmates/ residents/detainees in this facility?
-No No 83.
+Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility?
+Yes No ● NO 82.
+Did you interview CONTRACTORS who may have contact with inmates/ Yes residents/detainees in this facility? ● No 83.
 Provide any additional comments regarding selecting or interviewing specialized staff.
 No text provided.

-SITE REVIEW AND DOCUMENTATION SAMPLING

-Site Review

-PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
+SITE REVIEW AND DOCUMENTATI ON SAMPLING Site Review PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
 In order to meet the requirements in this Standard, the site review portion of the onsite audit must include a thorough examination of the entire facility.
 The site review is not a casual tour of the facility.
 It is an active, inquiring process that includes talking with staff and inmates to determine whether, and the extent to which, the audited facility's practices demonstrate compliance with the Standards.
 Note: As you are conducting the site review, you must document your tests of critical functions, important information gathered through observations, and any issues identified with facility practices.
 The information you collect through the site review is a crucial part of the evidence you will analyze as part of your compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.
 84. Did you have access to all areas of the facility?

-Yes

-🔵 No

-Was the site review an active, inquiring process that included the following: 85.
-Observations of all facility practices in accordance with the site review component of the audit instrument (e.g., signage, supervision practices, cross- gender viewing and searches)?
-Yes No
+Yes No Was the site review an active, inquiring proce ess that included the following: 85.
+Observations of all facility practices in accordance with the site review Yes component of the audit instrument (e.g., signage, supervision practices, crossgender viewing and searches)? ● No a.
+Explain which facility practices you were unable to observe per the site review component of the audit instrument and why: Since there were no detainees at the facility, the Audit Team and Troopers stood in cells and other places where the detainees would be in order to visualize what can be seen from various perspectives.
 86. Tests of all critical functions in the facility in accordance with the site review component of the audit instrument (e.g., risk screening process, access to outside emotional support services, interpretation services)?
-Yes a.
-Explain which critical functions you were unable to test per the site review component of the audit instrument and why: The Audit Team did not observe the intake or risk screening process since the detainees came in during the night.
+Yes No a.
+Explain which critical functions you were unable to test per the site review component of the audit instrument and why: There were no detainees at the facility during the On-Site Review, so no observations of an intake or screening could be observed.
 87. Informal conversations with inmates/ residents/detainees during the site review (encouraged, not required)?
-YesNo 88.
+Yes No 88.
 Informal conversations with staff during the site review (encouraged, not required)?
 YesNo 89.
 Provide any additional comments regarding the site review (e.g., access to areas in the facility, observations, tests of critical functions, or informal conversations).
 No text provided.
-Documentation Sampling Where there is a collection of records to review-s records; background check records; supervisory - processing records; inmate education records; medical files; and investigative files-auditors must self-select for review a representative sample of each type of record.
+Documentation Sampling Where there is a collection of records to review-such as staff, contractor, and volunteer training records; background check records; supervisory rounds logs; risk screening and intake processing records; inmate education records; medical files; and investigative files-auditors must self-select for review a representative sample of each type of record.
 90. In addition to the proof documentation selected by the agency or facility and provided to you, did you also conduct an auditor-selected sampling of documentation?
+YesNo

-Yes No 91.
-Provide any additional comments regarding selecting additional documentation (e.g., any documentation you oversampled, barriers to selecting additional documentation, etc.).
+91. Provide any additional comments regarding selecting additional documentation (e.g., any documentation you oversampled, barriers to selecting additional documentation, etc.).

 No text provided.